w3c/patwg/meetings/2025/01-telecons/01-14-minutes.md

-he Private Advertising Technology Working Group meeting was canceled.
+The Private Advertising Technology Working Group meeting was canceled.